DayOS9/neuralNetwork/README.md

 training data.
 The network uses the training data to train the network and uses the test
 data to display how effectively the network has adjusted the weights and biases.

+Optionally, the user can also draw their own digits to be tested against the network.

 # Specifications/Dependencies

 Python version: **3.11.9**